XIII Edition of Baikal Ice

 5. Admittance and Participation

 5.1.
-Admitted to participate in and run the course of the BIM is anyone physically fit being 18 years or older who have former experience of running a long distance (full or half marathon, triathlon, ultra-marathon), and who is registered as the BIM runner and paid for the participation in the BIM.
+Admitted to participate in and run the course of the BIM are those physically fit being 18 years or older, who paid this BIM package fee and who possess:

 5.2.
 Registration procedure

-5.2.5.
-If a runner’s BIM application was accepted and this runner was pre-registered for the BIM run, together with notification thereof, the runner will receive from the Organizer (“Absolute Siberia” Ltd.) the invoice for the BIM runner package payment issue.
+5.2.3.
+If a runner is BIM application was accepted and this runner was pre-registered for the BIM run, the runner will be notified thereof.
+Then the runner will receive from the Organizer the invoice for the BIM runner package payment issue.
 Payment according to the invoice and BIM runner package cost shall be done by the pre-registered runner within 10 days after the invoice receipt by the runner.
 In case the above payment is not made by the runner during the indicated time period, the Organizer will without any prior notification cancel pre-registration of such a runner and pass the previously reserved space of this runner to another applicant who had applied later than the registration deadline, but may qualify for the BIM (same terms and payment conditions will apply).
-The Organizer may also notify the runner who successfully passed through pre-registration that he/she can be invoiced by an authorized agent of the X BIM (providing the contact details) in the agreed amount for the participation in the BIM.
-The runners should not issue any payment to any of possible agents before the receipt of this notification from the Organizer.
+The Organizer may also notify the runner who successfully passed through pre-registration that he/she can be invoiced by an authorized agent of the BIM for the participation in the BIM.
+The runners should not issue any payment to any of possible agents before the receipt of the confirmation from the Organizer that the BIM Organizer authorizes such an agent.

-5.2.6.
-The issue of payment as per clause 5.2.4. for the BIM runner package by the pre-registered runner is regarded both as this runner’s registration at the BIM foot race and the runner’s full agreement with the present statutes and terms of the X BIM.
+5.2.4.
+The issue of payment as per clause 5.2.3. for the BIM runner package by the pre-registered runner is regarded both as this runner’s registration at the BIM foot race and the runner’s full agreement with the present statutes and terms of the BIM.

 6.1.
-Control time for the full marathon distance is 6 hours, and half marathon distance – 4 hours.
+Control/cut off time for the full marathon distance is six and a half hours, half marathon distance – four hours.

 6.3.
-At any times when a judge or physician of the Baikal Ice Marathon states a runner is evidently unable to continue foot race or meet the course deadline/control time, the runner must on request immediately stop participation, remove the start number and move to the available vehicle for a further transfer to the finish line.
+At any times when a judge or physician of the Baikal Ice Marathon or BIM emergency and rescue or , support team members state a runner is evidently unable to continue foot race or meet the BIM course deadline/cut off time terms, such a runner must on request immediately stop running, remove the start number and move to the available vehicle for a further transfer to the finish line.

 6.5.
 Final admittance to the ice course of the BIM shall take place on the starting day of the BIM and in accordance with the BIM Pre-start standing order (see Cl.
 13).

 6.6.
-Those runners, who on the day of BIM commencement before start and during the start show visible signs of alcohol intoxication or drug/ dope using, misbehavior that is beyond the bounds of decency or common sense law ( like euphoria, poor coordination, memory loss, slurred speech, confusion, impaired balance, loss of muscle coordination, evident rudeness/aggressiveness); refuse or fail to follow orders/requests of the Organizers before the start or at the start shall be immediately disqualified and no complaints shall be accepted or refunds made.
+Runners showing visible signs of alcohol intoxication, drug or dope use, whose behavior is beyond the bounds of decency/common sense law (euphoria, poor coordination, memory loss, slurred speech, confusion, impaired balance, loss of muscle coordination, evident rudeness/aggressiveness), who refuse or fail to follow orders/requests of the Organizers before, at the start or after the start shall immediately be disqualified.
+No any complaints shall be accepted or refunds made, in such cases.

 6.8.
-Individual start number of the runners of BIM should be placed and well fixed on the runner’s chest.
-If a runner at the start or during the BIM fails to have the start number or it is not properly fixed on the chest disabling the marathon judges or anyone from the support team to clearly see the start number on the runner’s chest, the judge will have the right not to register the result of such a runner that will eventually lead to the runner’s disqualification.
+Individual start number of the runners of BIM should be placed, well fixed on the runner’s chest.
+If a runner, at the start or during the BIM, fails to have the start number or it is not properly fixed on the chest disabling the marathon judges or anyone from the support team to clearly see the start number on the runner’s chest, the judge will have the right not to register the result of such a runner that will eventually lead to the runner’s disqualification.

 7. BIM Financing, Participation Cost, Cancellation

 7.1.
-The funds made available by the Organizer to hold the BIM cover organizational costs of the BIM such as salaries, application processing & operational costs, expenditures for laying and marking the marathon course on the ice and its checking, transportation of participants to the BIM starting line, support and safety team direct costs, judges work , use of hovercrafts or any other vehicles that can be used for safe transfer on the ice, feed stations operation, start numbers and award fund - cups, medals, certificates, rent of the conference hall for the award ceremony, first aid medical insurance, accommodation and meals as a part of the 2-days runner package.
+The funds made available by the Organizer to hold the BIM cover organizational costs of the BIM such as salaries, application processing & operational costs, expenditures for laying, keeping and marking the BIM course on the ice and its checking, transportation of participants to the BIM starting line, support and safety team direct costs, judges work , use of hovercrafts or any other vehicles that can be used for safe transfer on the ice, feed stations operation, start numbers and award fund - cups, medals, certificates, rent of the conference hall for the award ceremony, first aid medical insurance; accommodation and meals as a part of the 2-days runner package.

 7.2.
-The cost of participation at the BIM for the Russian runners (citizens of Russian Federation) is lower than the cost applied to the foreign runners thanks to the extra funds the Organizer raises from sponsorship sources to support the Russian runners and minimize their registration and start fee.
-The costs of other integral parts of the BIM participation package (other than registration and start fee) are same.
+The cost of participation at the BIM for the Russian runners (citizens of Russian Federation) is lower than the cost applied to the foreign runners thanks to the extra funds the Organizer raises from sponsorship sources and/or its own funds available to support the Russian runners, minimize their registration, and start fee.

 7.4.
-In case if a registered runner due to any reason cancels his/her participation in the BIM, or fails to timely arrive to the start because of own personal fault or a reason not dependent on the Organizer, the amount indicated in clause 7.3. is non-refundable, but can be partially used as the registration/start fee only in the next XI BIM.
+In case if a registered runner due to any reason cancels his/her participation in the BIM, or fails to timely arrive to the start because of own personal fault or any reason not dependent on the Organizer , the amount paid by such a runner to the Organizer is not refundable.

 8. Drink and feed stations.
 The BIM Course, weather and recommendations

-Lake Baikal has over 20 general and locally formed winds, and weather here is notoriously difficult to predict.
+Lake Baikal has about 20 general and locally formed winds, and weather here is notoriously difficult to predict.
 The wind can be very changeable: blow in the race direction as well as into the runners’ backs or at a low height (south-eastern wind).
 Under the low air pressure, local Siberian “khius”-wind can blow, which being though not very strong, is very biting and piercing.
-Considering the wind chill, sharp gusts of the “khius”-wind even with – 10 Celsius can at some times freeze one’s face during the run or penetrate to one’s body through any of tiny openings or holes in sports wear cloths.
+Considering the wind chill, sharp gusts of the “khius”-wind even with – 10-Celsius can at sometimes freeze one’s face during the run or penetrate to one’s body through any of tiny openings or holes in sports wear cloths.
+During the last three editions of BIM, after 13:00 / 30-km course mark the Angara wind– a stable strong transverse wind would sometimes start blowing , that can significantly cool down the body of already tired athlete streaming with perspiration.
 It is very important to make sure that you can stay warm, dry and wind proven in just about any conditions.
 “Pack up” your body the most appropriate way for the run but in safe, cold wind protecting manner.
+Make sure your entire body is well protected

-The average air temperature range in the 1-st decade of March in the area of Baikal Ice Marathon course: from – 12 below zero to – 23 below (eastern shore) Centigrade near the starting line and at time of starting, from – 5 down to – 14 in the middle of the Baikal Ice course, from – 10 up to + 1 Centigrade closer to the western shore after 01 p.m.
+.
+The average air temperature range in the 1-st decade of March in the area of Baikal Ice Marathon course: from – 14 below zero to – 27 below (eastern shore) Centigrade near the starting line and at time of starting, from – 7 down to –

-8.3.Runners are strongly recommended to wear and have the following or similar cloths/equipment: long distance running shoes with carbide spikes like Icebug or any solid alloy crampons twisted in soles; or average warm sport shoes with put on brackets that have strengthened bobbins( like Yaktrax Pro) and fixing straps, in order to provide for maximum cohesion, better stability and safety while running on ice; sun glasses, wind proof light jacket, gloves and wool cap, face mask/ ski bonnet, face protective cream.
+- use long distance running shoes with carbide spikes like IceBug or any solid alloy crampons twisted in soles in order to provide for maximum cohesion, better stability and safety while running on ice;

-Some other testimonial awards such as the Cup of Baikal Ice Appreciation, Baikal Ice Partner Cup and commemorative medals of X Baikal Ice Marathon-2014 for the notable performance during the foot race shall be awarded to runners chosen by the Organizing Committee members.
+Some other testimonial awards such as the Cup of Baikal Ice Appreciation, Baikal Ice Partner Cup and commemorative medals of Baikal Ice Marathon-2013 for the notable performance during the foot race can l be awarded to runners chosen by the Organizing Committee members.

 All the BIM runners who finish their marathon distance within the control time shall be awarded with commemorative medals of the Baikal Ice Marathon and certificates.